 Anyway, as there are rumours that a 5ft presidential statue is being planned we also have to investigate this mysterious affair during our next visit.

 We move on to the real sensations of South Dakota’s history.
 It’s not about presidents – as far as we know there’s none originating from this State.
 The guys always preferred to be cowboys in the prairie – not in the Capital.

-Still South Dakota plays an important role in the recent history: it’s the place where they installed these Minuteman missiles to fight terribly hostile Soviets, the nuke-addicted grandpa of current Kim in North Korea, revolutionary Fidel Castro, this guerrilla amorous Ho Chi Min and Uruguay’s Tupamaros.
+Still South Dakota plays an important role in recent history: it’s the place where they installed these Minuteman missiles to fight terribly hostile Soviets, the nuke-addicted grandpa of current Kim in North Korea, revolutionary Fidel Castro, this guerrilla amorous Ho Chi Min and Uruguay’s Tupamaros.
 So the hell a lot of work for these few 1000 nukes the Americans installed in South Dakota’s innocent prairie.
 Until the 90ties they kept them ready to reach worldwide each and every place within 30’.
 This probably to defend everybody’s freedom – or McDonald’s BigMac and Paul Newman’s Gourmet Salad Sauce.
 Worldwide.

 Fortunately, nobody ever has attacked one of these freedom symbols, or the missiles did not work when required.
 Anyway, in 1991 the Soviets and the Americans agreed to stop this waste of money.
 Consequently the missiles were scrapped – at least a few of them and some silos for the missiles were equipped with plastic Minutemen for the odd tourist to visit them.

 Thus, a former strategic set-up incredibly important for the survival of the free world becomes a simple tourist attraction.
 Probably a little bit like the Coliseum in Rome and in future the Great Mexican Friendship Wall.